Skip to main content Skip to footer

 After

-Shortly after the conclusion of panel, CAC staff notifies applicants of their score and whether they will be recommended for funding.
-In November, CAC’s Board of Trustees meets to review and approve the panel scores and grant amounts.
+Once the panel's work is complete, CAC staff notifies applicants of their score and whether they will be recommended for funding.
+Recommended grant amounts will be determined by the amount of funding allocated by CAC’s Board to the Project Support grant program, the applicant’s panel score, and the total amount requested by all eligible applicants.
+Then, CAC’s Board of Trustees meets to review and approve the panel scores and grant amounts.
+All grants are subject to CAC Board approval.
 This meeting is open to the public, and applicants are invited to attend.

-After the application review process and panel review are complete, CAC evaluates both applicants and panelists for feedback to help us improve our programs each year.
+After the application review process and panel review are complete, CAC seeks and uses applicant and panelist feedback to help us improve our programs each year.

 Interested in serving as a panelist for CAC?
 Please complete the panelist interest form.